bennettdavisv1/bennettdavisv1/README.md

 # Current Projects

-I am currently working on two projects in blockchain witha past project in AI.
+I am currently working on two projects in blockchain with a past project in AI.

 ## [**Movement Labs** ](https://movementlabs.xyz): ***A Move-based Layer 2 Blockchain***